brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 The Long Trail follows the Green Mountains of Vermont from the Massachusetts border to the Canadian border.
 The Trail is 273 miles long and experiences about 65,000 feet of elevation gain.
-I started the hike on Tuesday, August 5 and ended on Saturday, August 30 2025.
+I started my hike on Tuesday, August 5 and ended on Saturday, August 30 2025.
 I started at the Route 2 crossing of the AT in North Adams, MA and spent my first night on the AT in Massachusetts, so technically my LT hike required 24 days.

 Training